Grant-Steinfeld/kabanero-architecture/README.md

-# kabanero-architecture
+# Kabanero Architecture
-Architectural description and information on Ksbanero and how it uses its subprojects
+Architectural description and information on Kabanero and how it uses its subprojects